f1337/f1337.github.io/scratchpad/practice-groups.md

 ## Attributes

-- A volunteer, [cooperative effort](https://en.wikipedia.org/wiki/Cooperative) to accomplish a specific goal.
+- A volunteer, [cooperative effort](https://en.wikipedia.org/wiki/Cooperative) to align and share specialized expertise.
 - Cr
 - Ephemeral by nature, and design.
 Some may be long-lasting, some may be very short lived.
-- Cross-team, but specialized .
+- Cross-team, but discipline-specific: Security,
 - Not guilds.
 The word guild is overloaded with ancient connotations.
 Also we're not cargo-culting.
 - Co-ops may do the work to accomplish a goal themselves (as time/commitments permit), and/or propose projects to leadership for prioritization.

-## Example goals
+## Examples

-- Improve signal-to-noise ratios of our alerting.
+- Security
--
+- Ruby/Rails/
 Like Spotify’s “channels”, only not a silly name that gives zero hint to newbies.
 I have opinions.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc2OTM4MDc0OF19
+eyJoaXN0b3J5IjpbMTAwMjgyNzc5Ml19
 -->